drhsqlite/fossil-mirror/www/server/debian/service.md

     WantedBy=multi-user.target
 ```

-The name change, adding the `@` tells `systemd` this is an “instantiated
-service”, meaning that it will create a separate copy of the service
-each time it’s called upon.
-We’ll show the effect of this below.
+We’ll explain the “`@`” in the file name below.

 Notice that we haven’t told `systemd` which user and group to run Fossil
 under.
 Since this is a system-level service definition, that means it
 will run as root, which then causes Fossil to [automatically drop into a
 `chroot(2)` jail](../../chroot.md) rooted at the `WorkingDirectory`
-we’ve configured above.
+we’ve configured above, shortly each `fossil http` call starts.

 The `Restart*` directives we had in the user service configuration above
-are unnecessary, since Fossil isn’t supposed to remain running under
+are unnecessary for this method, since Fossil isn’t supposed to remain
-this configuration.
+running under it.
 Each HTTP hit starts one Fossil instance, which
-handles the client’s request and then immediately shuts down.
+handles that single client’s request and then immediately shuts down.

-Next, you need to tell `systemd` to reload its configuration files and
+Next, you need to tell `systemd` to reload its system-level
-enable the listening socket:
+configuration files and enable the listening socket:

         $ sudo systemctl daemon-reload
         $ sudo systemctl enable fossil.socket